MicrosoftDocs/architecture-center/docs/guide/hpc/tnavigator-content.md

 ## Azure cost

 Only model running time (elapsed time) is considered for these cost calculations.
 Application installation time isn't considered.
-The calculations are indicative.
+The calculations are indicative or your potential results.
 The actual cost depends on the size of the model.
 You can use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator) to estimate costs for your configuration.

 The following tables provide elapsed times in hours.
 To compute the total cost, multiply by the [Azure VM hourly costs for Linux](https://azure.microsoft.com/pricing/details/virtual-machines/linux/).